achintya-srikanth/llama2-reborn/README.md

 ## Details

-The code to implement can be found in `llama.py`, `classifier.py`, `optimizer.py` and `rope.py`.
-You are reponsible for writing _core components_ of Llama2 (one of the leading open source language models).
-In doing so, you will gain a strong understanding of neural language modeling.
-We will load pretrained weights for your language model from `stories42M.pt`; an 8-layer, 42M parameter language model pretrained on the [TinyStories](https://arxiv.org/abs/2305.07759) dataset (a dataset of machine-generated children's stories).
-This model is small enough that it can be trained (slowly) without a GPU.
-You are encouraged to use Colab or a personal GPU machine (e.g. a Macbook) to be able to iterate more quickly.

-Once you have implemented these components, you will test our your model in 3 settings:
+The model weights used are in `stories42M.pt`; an 8-layer, 42M parameter language model pretrained on the [TinyStories](https://arxiv.org/abs/2305.07759) dataset (a dataset of machine-generated children's stories).
+The architecture was implemented in the based on Meta's 2023 Llama 2 paper [https://arxiv.org/abs/2307.09288].

+Model performance was tested in 3 settings:
 1) Generate a text completion (starting with the sentence `"I have wanted to see this thriller for a while, and it didn't disappoint.
 Keanu Reeves, playing the hero John Wick, is"`).
-You should see coherent, grammatical English being generated (though the content and topicality of the completion may be absurd, since this LM was pretrained exclusively on children's stories).
+Coherent, grammatical English was generated, but the content and topicality of the completion was all but absurd, since this LM was pretrained exclusively on children's stories).
 2) Perform zero-shot, prompt-based sentiment analysis on two datasets (SST-5 and CFIMDB).
-This will give bad results (roughly equal to choosing a random target class).
+This gave bad results (roughly equal to choosing a random target class).
 3) Perform task-specific finetuning of your Llama2 model, after implementing a classification head in `classifier.py`.
-This will give much stronger classification results.
+This gave much stronger classification results.
-4) If you've done #1-3 well, you will get an A!
-However, since you've come this far, try implementing something new on top of your hand-written language modeling system!
-If your method provides strong empirical improvements or demonstrates exceptional creativity, you'll get an A+ on this assignment.

-### Important Notes
+### Notes
-* Follow `setup.sh` to properly setup the environment, install dependencies and model weights.
+* Follow `setup.sh` to setup the environment, install dependencies and model weights.
-* There is a detailed description of the code structure in [structure.md](./structure.md), including a description of which parts you will need to implement.
+* There is a detailed description of the code structure in [structure.md](./structure.md), including a description of which parts need implementing.
-* You are only allowed to use libraries that are installed by `setup.sh`, no other external libraries are allowed (e.g., `transformers`).
+* Only libraries used were installed by `setup.sh`, no other external libraries were used (e.g., `transformers`).
-* The `data/cfimdb-test.txt` file provided to you does **not** contain gold-labels, and contains a placeholder negative (-1) label.
+* The `data/cfimdb-test.txt` file does **not** contain gold-labels, and contains a placeholder negative (-1) label.
 Evaluating your code against this set will show lower accuracies so do not worry if the numbers don't make sense.
-* We will run your code with commands below (under "Reference outputs/accuracies"), so make sure that whatever your best results are reproducible using these commands.
-    * Do not change any of the existing command options (including defaults) or add any new required parameters

 ## Reference outputs/accuracies:

 *Text Continuation* (`python run_llama.py --option generate`) You should see continuations of the sentence `I have wanted to see this thriller for a while, and it didn't disappoint.
 Keanu Reeves, playing the hero John Wick, is...`.
-We will generate two continuations - one with temperature 0.0 (which should have a reasonably coherent, if unusual, completion) and one with temperature 1.0 (which is likely to be logically inconsistent and may contain some coherence or grammar errors).
+Generate two continuations - one with temperature 0.0 (which should have a reasonably coherent, if unusual, completion) and one with temperature 1.0 (which is likely to be logically inconsistent and may contain some coherence or grammar errors).

 *Zero Shot Prompting*
 Zero-Shot Prompting for SST: